What does a solicitor do: overview of the solicitors’ profession

 Solicitors are often the first port of call for clients who want a legal problem solved – whether that client is an individual selling their house or a company buying another company.
 Solicitors tend to specialise in one area of law, such as family, criminal or employment law.
 There are solicitors’ firms in every town and city in the country but the work of solicitors varies enormously depending on the size of the firm and the type of client.
-There are over 130,000 solicitors in England and Wales, representing clients in almost all aspects of life.

 Typical duties for a solicitor include:

 - writing and preparing (called ‘drafting’) legal documents

 - conducting research into legal cases and legislation

 - meeting with clients (often to build professional relationships) and other professionals (such as barristers)

 - representing clients in court as an advocate (although this is more commonly done by a barrister).

 Who do solicitors work for?